 This course is an introduction to the science of food.
 The students will study the chemical and physical properties of foods and the principles of food selection, storage, preparation and evaluation.
 The preservation of nutrients, colour, texture and flavour will be applied through food laboratory work and demonstrations.
-The students will develop the ability to recognize and produce safe quality food items
+The students will develop the ability to recognize and produce safe quality food items.
+(Offered in even-numbered years.)

-DFN1060 Introduction to Nutrition F (4-0) [0.50]
+DFN1060 Introduction to Nutrition F,W (4-0) [0.50]